AdamBoley/Viscosity-Calculator/README.md

 [Font Awesome](https://fontawesome.com/) was used to apply the check and cross icons.

 [The ASTM Compass](https://compass.astm.org/) was used to obtain a copy of ASTM standard test method D445.
 The ASTM Compass is not accessible to users without a subscription, and I was only able to obtain the method using Intertek's global subscription.
+Prior to the project's submission, a copy was stored in the repository and there was a link in the discussion page that allowed a user to download a copy of the method, but upon inspection of my copy, I noticed a footer that prevented further reproduction, so the file and download link were removed from the project.

 # Deployment